A Note on the Paper "Localization of Zeros of Polar Polynomials on the Unit Disk": Introduction

 \section{Introduction}

+This note corrects the principal mathematical claims of \cite{CR24}.
+Theorem~3.2 is false under its stated hypotheses.
+When the intended unit-circle orthogonality hypothesis is imposed, its conclusion reduces to a classical textbook exercise, but the published proof still omits the finite-degree estimate on which the stated radius depends.
+The asserted annular localisation is not established, and the Sendov discussion neither verifies the hypothesis of the conjecture nor supports its conclusion.
+Since these statements form part of the published literature, their correction should likewise be placed on record.

-In [Rocky Mountain J. Math.
-54 (2024), no. 4, 995--1004] the authors claim to have proved the following result (see \cite[Theorem 3.2]{CR24}): \begin{quote} {\em {\bf Theorem 3.2.} Let $\mu$ be a finite measure defined on the Borelian $\sigma$-algebra of $\mathbb{C}$ such that it contains an infinite number of points and let $(L_n(z))$ be the system of monic orthogonal polynomials with respect to $\mu$.
-Let $\xi$ be a fixed complex number.
-Let $k$ be a positive integer.
-All the zeros of $Q_{n;k}(z;\xi)$ are contained in the closed disk $\overline{D\!\left(0,\,|\xi|+(k+1)(1+|\xi|)\right)}$. } \end{quote}
+Costas-Santos and Rehouma state the following result \cite[Theorem~3.2]{CR24}. \begin{quote} \emph{\textbf{Theorem 3.2.} Let $\mu$ be a finite measure defined on the Borelian $\sigma$-algebra of $\mathbb C$ such that it contains an infinite number of points and let $(L_n(z))$ be the system of monic orthogonal polynomials with respect to $\mu$.
+Let $\xi$ be a fixed complex number and let $k$ be a positive integer.
+All the zeros of $Q_{n;k}(z;\xi)$ are contained in the closed disk } \end{quote} Throughout,